OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 Case Study - Optimize Data Locality
 -----------------------------------
-By the end of the last chapter was had moved the main computational loops of our example code and, in doing so, introduced a significant amount of implicit data transfers.
+By the end of the last chapter we had moved the main computational loops of our example code and, in doing so, introduced a significant amount of implicit data transfers.
 The performance profile for our code shows that for each iteration the `A` and `Anew` arrays are being copied back and forth between the